 When we designed Ironside Computers’s product pages, we used big, domineering product images.

-But when we created the product page design for Mission Stone & Tile’s product pages, we knew that an experience-based product (like stone and tile) would do better with smaller product images and more surrounding white space.
+But when we created the product page design for Mission Stone & Tile, we knew that an experience-based product (like stone and tile) would do better with smaller product images and more surrounding white space.

 If you sell a product that toes the line between “spec-driven” and “experience-driven”—like headphones—you can attempt both approaches with your product page design.
 Large product images AND lots of white space.

 Clearly, it works for Apple.

 Encourage Engagement by Modifying Image Size

 The ConversionXL Institute studied how image size affects how long people spend on product pages.